-Second language proficiency (required for spring 2020, optional for fall 2020 and beyond)
+Second language proficiency (required for BAMANPTS, optional for BAMAIEM and BAMAIEP)

 We require one essay highlighting your career objectives and how your background fits with the program and the Institute.
 To find out the specific question, please start your application.